 Switches: Romer-G | Form-Factor: Full size (104 key) | Back-lighting: N/A | Wrist-Rest: Yes

-Logitech is a well-known brand for all kind of peripherals whether that be a mouse, headphone or a keyboard.
-G613 Lightspeed wireless mechanical keyboard is Logitech’s only design for a wireless solution.
+Folks familiar with Logitech’s peripherals should see it as a no surprise that we’ve chosen another keyboard by Logitech to be our second best.
 Lightspeed is Logitech’s wireless technology which provides ultra-fast response times (1ms) with no hiccups.
 This keyboard uses Romer-G switches which are silent switches, have tactile feedback and need a force of 45g for key-actuation.
 The key-press life of switches is also good at 70M presses.

 It also includes an integrated wrist-rest for comfortable use although it is not detachable.
 It uses a full-size form-factor providing dedicated media buttons and six dedicated macro buttons in case the user wants to customize the button functionalities.
 This feature not only makes this keyboard attractive for gamers but also professional typists looking for a comfortable typing experience.

 We felt that this keyboard was quite better than the Corsair one especially in long typing sessions, though its weight is slightly more than that of the K63.
 Logitech has included two AA batteries providing a tremendous battery life of 18 months which makes it one of the most attractive wireless mechanical keyboards.
 When the battery reaches 15%, both the battery LED status on the keyboard and Logitech software warns the user.
 The package also includes an extender USB cable to use with the wireless receiver.
 The keyboard weighs around 3.2-lbs with two AA batteries included which is a bit on the heavier side.
 Logitech provides a 2-year official warranty for the keyboard.